stanford-policylab/opp/py/data_readme_template.md

   officer_2_serial_number, descent_description, sex_code, and stop_type,
   reducing the number of records by ~17.7%
 - Search/contraband, outcome, and location data are missing
+- subject_race is derived from descent_description, which is passed through

 ## San Diego, CA
 **Data notes**: